BaselAbuHamed/HadoopProject/README.md

 This project modifies a previous project to use Hadoop for distributed storage and processing.
 The project reads integers from files stored in HDFS, checks if they are prime numbers, and finds the closest prime numbers.

+## What is MapReduce?
+MapReduce is a programming model used to process and generate large data sets.
+It consists of two main tasks:

+ - Map: Processes input key/value pairs to generate a set of intermediate key/value pairs.
+ - Reduce: Merges all intermediate values associated with the same intermediate key.

 ## Requirements

 - Java 8